Carry Out: Commercial performance

-In the United States, the song debuted on the Billboard Hot 100 at number seventy five on December 19, 2009.
+In the United States, the song debuted on the Billboard Hot 100 at number seventy-five on December 19, 2009.
 It rose to number eleven on the chart more than two months later on March 27, 2010.
 The song also appeared on the Pop Songs and Radio Songs charts, where it peaked at number eight and number ten respectively.
 The song spent twenty-six weeks on the Hot 100.
 As of 2018, the song has sold 2.3 million copies in the country.
 In Canada, the song debuted on the Canadian Hot 100 at number thirty-six, being the week's second highest debut behind Jason Derulo's "In My Head".
 It fell to number seventy-six in the following week.
-The song eventually reached a peak of number seven and charted for three months more.
+The song eventually reached a peak of number seven and charted for three more months.

 The song experienced similar success in international territories.
-In New Zealand, the song debuted at number thirty nine on the New Zealand Singles Chart on March 22, 2010.
-It reached a peak at number fifteen in it fifth week on the chart.
+In New Zealand, the song debuted at number thirty-nine on the New Zealand Singles Chart on March 22, 2010.
+It reached a peak at number fifteen in its fifth week on the chart.
 In the United Kingdom, the song entered at number ninety-seven on the UK Singles Chart and rose sixty-eight places to twenty-nine in the following week.
 It peaked at number six two weeks later and stayed inside the top ten for almost a month.
 In the Republic of Ireland, "Carry Out" peaked at number three on the Irish Singles Chart.

-The song experienced a quick chart run in the Netherlands, where it debuted at number thirty nine on the Dutch Top 40 and rose to its peak at number nineteen two weeks later.
+The song experienced a quick chart run in the Netherlands, where it debuted at number thirty-nine on the Dutch Top 40 and rose to its peak at number nineteen two weeks later.
 It ultimately lasted a total of seven weeks on the chart.

-"Carry Out" was not successful in Austria and Switzerland, where it peaked at number fifty seven and number eighty on the Austrian Singles Chart and Swiss Singles Chart respectively, lasting only one to two weeks within the charts.
+"Carry Out" was not successful in Austria and Switzerland, where it peaked at number fifty-seven and number eighty on the Austrian Singles Chart and Swiss Singles Chart respectively, lasting only one to two weeks within the charts.